StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 The required packages are listed in the "./requirements.txt" file and can easily be installed via PIP <sup>[1]</sup>: `pip3 install -r requirements.txt`

-You should now be able to use TOMES Tool from the command line.
+You should now be able to use TOMES Tool from the command line or as a locally importable Python module.

-If you also want to install TOMES Tool as a Python package, do: `pip3 install . -r requirements.txt`
+If you want to install TOMES Tool as a Python package, do: `pip3 install . -r requirements.txt`

 Running `pip3 uninstall tomes_tool` will uninstall the TOMES Tool package.